Objectivity is a fiction!

 If objects of sociality (Jyri Engestrom’s term) are catalysts for human relationships, social facts provide core stability to groups of relationships.

 That George Bush is the US President, or Beatrix of Orange-Nassau is the Queen of the Netherlands is a social fact not an objective one.
 It is something we merely generally agree upon to be true (even those opposing monarchy, or those thinking Bush never beat Al Gore).
 We all behave like it is true.
-If we would stop that, it would indeed seize to be true.
+If we would stop that, it would indeed cease to be true.

 Money systems, number and measures systems, religious belief systems etc. are social facts too.
 They’re designed.
 They can be changed by groups simply stopping to accept them.
 Social facts are the emperor’s new clothes.
 Social facts are the product of multi-subjectivity.
 We pretend that social facts are objective facts.